dragon-mobile/solid_state_relays_12v/README.md

 power applied/on LED circuit.
 The LEDP1 should light up any time power is connected to the board to give a quick visual indicator.
 Optionally the onboard LED can be replaced by connecting an external LED via the optional JP2 pin header.
 Connecting both LEDP1 and an external LED is not recommended.
+R1 is the current limiting resistor for the LED and can be replaced with 0Ω one when an external resistor is used on the JP2 circuit.
 By cutting the trace between the pads of JP1 the indicator circuit can be disabled.
 Additionally by doing this and soldering two leads to the pads an external switch could be used to turn the indicator on and off as needed.